This is a super quick overview of Jupiter X to help you easily get onboarded. Jupiter X consists of three main areas:

 Just like the header, there are two footer types in Jupiter X.

 This is a simple and classic WordPress footer.
-Go to Customize > Footer.
+Go to Theme Styles -> Template Parts -> Footer.
 Choose the type as Default.
 You can customize the style of footer from the Styles tab on the top.

 The default footer is comprised of two sections: Sub footer (enabled by default) and widget area (disabled by default).

-Once you enable the widget area, you can use WordPress widgets in your footer.
+Once you enable the widget area, you can use WordPress widgets or blocks in your footer.

-go to Customizer > Widgets to add, remove and edit widgets.
+go to Theme Styles -> Widgets to add, remove and edit widgets.
 Learn mroe about default footers.

-To use a premade footer template, click on the Add Template button.
-Learn more about custom footers.
+To use a premade footer template, while editing it via Elementor, click on the Add Template button and choose a footer template from the list.
+Learn more about custom footer

-To manage your page layout and sidebars, go to Customize > Sidebar and choose a sidebar layout.
+To manage your page layout and sidebars, go to Theme Styles -> Sidebar and choose a sidebar layout.
 Learn more about sidebars

-As soon as you choose a sidebar layout, the widget positions will be available in Customize > Widgets.
-After adding the proper widgets to your sidebar, you can style them via the options available in the Layout > Styles tab.
+As soon as you choose a sidebar layout, the widget positions will be available in Theme Styles -> Widgets.
+After adding the proper widgets to your sidebar, you can style them via the options available in the Sidebar -> Styles tab.
 Learn more about working with widgets.

 Note that the sidebar options can be overridden inside individual pages.
 Learn more about page-specific sidebars.